What Are Oem Products And Why Are They Cheaper

 The relationship between OEM and VAR can be illustrated with a straightforward example.
 Electronic component manufacturers offer their goods to HDTV manufacturers like Samsung and Sony, who assemble the components as part of the HDTV manufacturing process.

 Therefore, VAR will combine your program with other complementary items rather than offering it as a separate product.
 He will then sell it to the final customers.
-OEM has always concentrated mostly on business-to-business sales.
+OEM has always concentrated mainly on business-to-business sales.
 However, VAR is utilized to promote to end users.

 Also Read: How To Connect Mobile To Laptop